craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 {% include gallery id="gallery-painpoilane" %}

 I was looking forward to this one if for no reason other than to make a 4 lbs loaf of bread, and I certainly succeeded at that.
 It looks the part, and although the crumb is a bit tight has a solid sourdough taste.

+## #32: 100% Sourdough Rye Bread (pp. 253-255)

+{% include gallery id="gallery-ryesourdough" %}

+THis bread was honestly the least fun I had doing this challenge, and I don't think I ever got it to work.
+First time through, I overmixed it and it had the texture of play doh, and was grey.
+Second time through I gome something marginally better, but it barely rose.
+No idea what I did wrong, but 100% frustrated at myself for this one.

 ## #31: New York Deli Rye (pp. 249-252)